-The following table sets forth the District's historical full-time equivalent employees in all categories for fiscal years 2019-20 through 2022-23, as well as the budgeted full-time equivalent employees for fiscal year 2023-24 as of the second interim reporting period.
+The following table sets forth the District's historical full-time equivalent employees in all categories for fiscal years 2020-21 through 2022-23, as well as the budgeted full-time equivalent employees for fiscal years 2023-24 and 2024-25 as of the adopted budget.
 These employees, except management and some part-time employees, are represented by the three bargaining units noted in the next section.